Manufacturers and processors for hire—Sales and use tax exemptions for machinery and equipment.

 • If the answer is "no," it does not qualify for the exemption.

 (8) The "used directly" criteria.
-Items that are not used directly in a qualifying operation are not eligible for the exemption.
+Items that are not "used directly" in a qualifying operation are not eligible for the exemption.
 The statute provides eight descriptions of the phrase "used directly."
 The manner in which a person uses an item of machinery and equipment must match one of these descriptions.
-If M&E is not "used directly" it is not eligible for the exemption.
 Examples of items that are not used directly in a qualifying operation are cafeteria furniture, safety equipment not part of qualifying M&E, packaging materials, shipping materials, or administrative equipment.
 Machinery and equipment is "used directly" in a manufacturing operation, testing operation, or research and development operation, if the machinery and equipment meets any one of the following criteria:

-(a) Acts upon or interacts with an item of tangible personal property.
-Examples of this are drill presses, concrete mixers (agitators), ready-mix concrete trucks, hot steel rolling machines, rock crushers, and band saws.
+(a) Acts on or interacts with.
+It acts on or interacts with an item of tangible personal property.
+Examples include drill presses, concrete mixers (agitators), ready-mix concrete trucks, hot steel rolling machines, rock crushers, and band saws.
 Also included is machinery and equipment used to repair, maintain, or install tangible personal property.
-Computers qualify under this criteria if:
+Computers qualify under this criterion if:

-(i) They direct or control machinery or equipment that acts upon or interacts with tangible personal property; or
+(i) They direct or control machinery or equipment that acts on or interacts with tangible personal property; or

-(ii) If they act upon or interact with an item of tangible personal property.
+(ii) If they act on or interact with an item of tangible personal property.

-(b) Conveys, transports, handles, or temporarily stores an item of tangible personal property at the manufacturing site or the testing site.
-Examples of this are wheelbarrows, handcarts, storage racks, forklifts, tanks, vats, robotic arms, piping, and concrete storage pads.
-Floor space in buildings does not qualify under this criteria.
-Not eligible under this criteria are items that are used to ship the product or in which the product is packaged, as well as materials used to brace or support an item during transport.
+(b) Conveys, transports, handles, or temporarily stores.
+It conveys, transports, handles, or temporarily stores an item of tangible personal property at the manufacturing site or the testing site.
+Examples include wheelbarrows, handcarts, storage racks, forklifts, tanks, vats, robotic arms, piping, and concrete storage pads.
+Floor space in buildings does not qualify under this criterion.
+Also not eligible under this criterion are items that are used to ship the product or in which the product is packaged, as well as materials used to brace or support an item during transport.

-(c) Controls, guides, measures, verifies, aligns, regulates, or tests tangible personal property at the site or away from the site.
-Examples of "away from the site" are road testing of trucks, air testing of planes, or water testing of boats, with the machinery and equipment used off site in the testing eligible under this criteria.
-Machinery and equipment used to take readings or measurements is eligible under this criteria.
+(c) Controls, guides, measures, verifies, aligns, regulates or tests.
+It controls, guides, measures, verifies, aligns, regulates, or tests tangible personal property at the site or away from the site.
+Examples of "away from the site" are road testing of trucks, air testing of planes, or water testing of boats, with the machinery and equipment used off site in the testing eligible under this criterion.
+Machinery and equipment used to take readings or measurements is eligible under this criterion.

-(d) Provides physical support for or access to tangible personal property.
-Examples of this are catwalks adjacent to production equipment, scaffolding around tanks, braces under vats, and ladders near controls.
-Machinery and equipment used for access to the building or to provide a work space for people or a space for tangible personal property or machinery and equipment, such as stairways or doors, is not eligible under this criteria.
+(d) Provides physical support.
+It provides physical support for or access to tangible personal property.
+Examples include catwalks adjacent to production equipment, scaffolding around tanks, braces under vats, and ladders near controls.
+Machinery and equipment used for access to the building or to provide a work space for people or a space for tangible personal property or machinery and equipment, such as stairways or doors, is not eligible under this criterion.

-(e) Produces power for or lubricates machinery and equipment.
-A generator providing power to a sander is an example of machinery and equipment that produces power for machinery and equipment.
-An electrical generating plant that provides power for a building is not eligible under this criteria.
-Lubricating devices, such as hoses, oil guns, pumps, and meters, whether or not attached to machinery and equipment, are eligible under this criteria.
+(e) Produces power or lubricates.
+It produces power for or lubricates machinery and equipment.
+A generator providing power to a sander is an example of machinery and equipment that produces such power.
+An electrical generating plant that provides power for a building is not eligible under this criterion.
+Lubricating devices, such as hoses, oil guns, pumps, and meters, whether or not attached to machinery and equipment, are eligible under this criterion.

-(f) Produces another item of tangible personal property for use in the manufacturing operation, testing operation, or research and development operation.
-Machinery and equipment that makes dies, jigs, or molds, and printers that produce camera-ready images are examples of this.
+(f) Produces another item.
+It produces another item of tangible personal property for use in the manufacturing operation, testing operation, or research and development operation.
+Examples include machinery and equipment that make dies, jigs, or molds, and printers that produce camera-ready images.

-(g) Places tangible personal property in the container, package, or wrapping in which the tangible personal property is normally sold or transported.
+(g) Packs.
+It places tangible personal property in the container, package, or wrapping in which the tangible personal property is normally sold or transported.

 (9) The majority use threshold.